 — When I’m done traveling around teaching people how to grow cannabis in the most organic ways possible known to men I’m definitely going to run a homestead with lots of organic crops to feed myself and people around me.
 It’s really the only way to escape the system… It is really easy to maintain a garden once everything is in its place so why not do it for myself, you know?

 Try being a farmer, I double dare you

-On a scale from 1-10 how hard do you thing it is to be a farmer, or in particular a cannabis farmer?
+On a scale of 1-10 how hard do you think it is to be a farmer, or in particular a cannabis farmer?